 Visitors to New Providence Island should avoid "over the hill" neighborhoods south of downtown Nassau (south of Shirley Street), particularly at night.

 Traffic in The Bahamas travels on the left side of the road, opposite from the United States.
 Many tourists have been injured because they fail to check the proper direction for oncoming traffic.
-Roads in Nassau are busy, drivers can aggressive or even reckless, and traffic circles can be a challenge to inexperienced drivers.
+Roads in Nassau are busy, drivers can be aggressive or even reckless, and traffic circles can be a challenge to inexperienced drivers.
 Pedestrians often walk in the road, many streets lack adequate shoulders, and traffic laws are sometimes ignored by local drivers, with traffic enforcement minimal.
 If you drive, be wary of flooding on roads after storms.

 Visitors should exercise appropriate caution when renting vehicles, including motorcycles, jet skis, and mopeds.
 Travel by moped or bicycle can be hazardous, especially in Nassau.
 Wear a helmet and drive defensively.